 A Jury which is composed of members independently nominated by the most important international societies identifies the most patient relevant discoveries, innovations or disruptions which have been made by living contributors.

 The award will be presented for the first time in 2021.
 The prize money will be 100.000 Swiss Francs and is offered by the ResOrtho Foundation.
 Thereby the Meyer Award represents by far the most important award available in musculoskeletal medicine.

-1. The ResOrtho Foundation offers a Prize to be awarded once every three years for transformatory discoveries, innovations or disruptions in the diagnosis prevention or treatment of pathologies of the musculoskeletal system.
+1. Die ResOrtho Foundation offers a Prize to be awarded once every three years for transformatory discoveries, innovations or disruptions in the diagnosis prevention or treatment of pathologies of the musculoskeletal system.

 2. The price money is 100’000 Swiss Francs and is offered by the ResOrtho Foundation, a non-for-profit foundation of recognized public interest, devoted to research, teaching and advancement of orthopaedics.

-3. The Prize is awarded exclusively for singular discoveries, patient relevant innovations, or paradigm shifting, disruptive new and proven concepts or methods.
+3. The Prize is awarded exclusively for singular discoveries, patient relevant innovations, or paradigm shifting, disruptive, new but proven concepts or methods.
 The prize is not awarded for even substantial evolutionary contributions.
 Lifetime achievements can only be considered if they fulfill the specific criteria of patient relevant discovery and or paradigm – shifting innovation and or disruption.

 4. The prize-worthy contribution must be recognized and implemented on more than one continent.

 5. Individuals or teams can apply, candidates can be nominated by individuals or organizations, or by the Jury.
 The Jury cannot consider posthum nominations.

-6. The Jury awards the Prize irrevocably; appeal is not possible.
+6. The Jury awards the Prize irrevocably, appeal is not possible.
 The Jury is international and independent.
-It is composed of two members designated by AAOS, two members designated by EFORT, two members designated by Swiss Orthopaedics, one by the Australian, one by the Japanese Orthopaedic Association and one by the ResOrtho foundation, the latter serving as moderator.
+It is composed of two members designated by AAOS, two members designated by EFORT, two members designated by Swiss Orthopaedics, one by the Australian, one by the Japanese Orthopaedic Association and one by the ResOrtho foundation, the latter serving as Chair.